Alcantor/LotusECU-T4e/README.md

  gui.py                | Graphical interface for both t4e.py and flasher.py
  sign.py               | Tool for CRC
- bdm-pi.py             | MPC5xx BDM Bit-Banging Tool for the Raspberry Pi (Debugger Base) bin2crp.py            | Convert a BIN into a CRP file. t4e-black.py          | Tool to upload a CRP file to a locked black ECU (Write Flash).
+ bdm-pi.py             | MPC5xx BDM Bit-Banging Tool for the Raspberry Pi (Debugger Base) bin2crp.py            | Convert a BIN into a CRP file (post 2008). t4e-black.py          | Tool to upload a CRP file to a locked black ECU (Write Flash). t4-white.py           | Tool to upload a CRP file to a locked white ECU (Write Flash).

 ## Command line example (OBD Port, unlocked ECU)